sc0rps/Lesson-Bot/README.md

 * The link would be the zoom link for the lesson or the location of your classroom.
 If you put "free" in that section the code would automatically say it is a free period.
 Note: It can only be one word.
 Example: "Floor Two" cannot be used so "Floor_Two" has to be used instead.

 After filling out these values, your Lesson Bot should be complete!
 Use the `.help` command to get started!

+## Updating
+This bot should (hopefully) get updates and instead of doing the whole process of installing, you can just copy and paste the new files to your directory.
+Note: you have to put your token and start/end period preferences back into the `config.json` file.